apache/nuttx/fs/nxffs/README.txt

   front of the device, the level of wear on the blocks at the end of the FLASH increases.
-- When the time comes to reorganization the FLASH, the system may be inavailable for a long time.
+- When the time comes to reorganization the FLASH, the system may be unavailable for a long time.
 That is a bad behavior.
-What is needed, I think, is a garbage collection task that runs periodically so that when the big reorganizaiton event occurs, most of the work is already done.
-That garbarge collection should search for valid blocks that no longer contain valid data.
+What is needed, I think, is a garbage collection task that runs periodically so that when the big reorganization event occurs, most of the work is already done.
+That garbage collection should search for valid blocks that no longer contain valid data.
 It should pre-erase them, put them in a good but empty state... all ready for file system re-organization.
+  NOTE:  There is the FIOC_OPTIMIZE IOCTL command that can be used by an application for force garbage collection when the system is not busy.
+  If used judiciously by the application, this can eliminate the problem.
 - And worse, when NXFSS reorganization the FLASH a power cycle can damage the file system content if it happens at the wrong time.
 - The current design does not permit re-opening of files for write access unless the file is truncated to zero length.
-This effectively prohibits implementation of a proper turncate() method which should alter the size of a previously written file.
-There is some fragmentray logic in place but even this is conditioned out with __NO_TRUNCATE_SUPPORT__.
+This effectively prohibits implementation of a proper truncate() method which should alter the size of a previously written file.
+There is some fragmentary logic in place but even this is conditioned out with __NO_TRUNCATE_SUPPORT__.